CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/software-install-pcluster.md

 For this reason, this tutorial provides a snapshot image that was compiled on a c5n.xlarge head node, and runs on the c5n.18xlarge compute node.
 A different snapshot image would need to be created to compile and run CMAQ on a c6gn.16xlarge Arm-based AWS Graviton2 processor.

-An alternative is to keep a copy of the source code for netcdf-C and netcdf-Fortran and all of the other underlying code on an S3 bucket and to use custom bootstrap actions to build the sofware as the Parallel Cluster is provisioned.
+An alternative is to keep a copy of the source code for netcdf-C and netcdf-Fortran and all of the other underlying code on an S3 bucket and to use custom bootstrap actions to build the sofware as the ParallelCluster is provisioned.

-The following link provides instructions on how to create a custom bootstrap action to pre-load software from an S3 bucket to the parallel cluster at the time that the cluster is created.
+The following link provides instructions on how to create a custom bootstrap action to pre-load software from an S3 bucket to the ParallelCluster at the time that the cluster is created.

 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/custom-bootstrap-actions-v3.html">Custom Bootstrap Actions</a>